 In the event that the Club President is unable to fulfill his duties at a particular event, the responsibility to attend on his behalf shall be agreed between the section captains and the Company Chairman.

-All members shall enjoy equal access to the course at all times save only where that is superceded by the limitations of any restricted access membership or where tees have been reserved for competitions (see below), societies and the like.
+All members shall enjoy equal access to the course at all times save only where that is superseded by the limitations of any restricted access membership or where tees have been reserved for competitions (see below), societies and the like.
 For the avoidance of doubt Roll-Ups do not have precedence over other social play.

-Where the preponderance of male competitions denies equal access to females at weekends or at regular or particular times, the club will ensure that suitable alternative opportunities for weekend play for females are included in the playing calender and that such details are easily accessible by all members.
+Where the preponderance of male only competitions denies equal access to females at weekends or at regular or particular times, the Club will ensure that suitable alternative opportunities for weekend play for females are included in the playing calendar and that such details are easily accessible by all members.
 They will be included within the Club Diary.

 Handicap qualifying competitions shall be open to all members and shall be played concurrently subject only to gender variations as determined by the Council of National Golf Unions Unified Handicapping Scheme.

 When general play conditions prevail, access to the course shall be in accordance with any starting time procedure and shall allow for equal access to all categories of membership subject to arrangements identified under Tee Times below.

 The Handicap and Competitions Committee reserves the right to limit competition to specific age, gender or disability groups where this is necessary to ensure equitable, safe and equal competition.
 The Committee will take positive action to provide opportunities to increase the inclusion of people from under-represented groups.

 Rules and Bye-Laws

 The terms and conditions of playing rights do not affect the R&A Rules of Golf relating to Etiquette nor the general Rules and Bye Laws of the Club.